dora-team/dora.dev/hugo/content/research/ai/errata.md

 This page lists errors and corrections to the Impact of Generative AI in Software Development.
 To track revisions, report PDFs are stamped with a version number.
 The current version of the report is [`v.2025.2`](/research/ai/gen-ai-report).

+### Errata in `v.2025.2`

+**p.
+29** In footnote 2, the link to  "AI in software engineering at Google: Progress and the path ahead" is incorrect.
+It should link to  - https://research.google/blog/ai-in-software-engineering-at-google-progress-and-the-path-ahead/

 ### Errata in `v.2025.1`

+**p.
+29** In footnote 2, the link to  "AI in software engineering at Google: Progress and the path ahead" is incorrect.
+It should link to  - https://research.google/blog/ai-in-software-engineering-at-google-progress-and-the-path-ahead/

 **p.
 49** The word "acquire" is broken with a line break.
 The sentence should read "Frame AI as an opportunity for developers to acquire new skills and expand their expertise." _[Corrected in `v.2025.2`]_